 |Interstate 90 Floating Bridge on|

-There are roughly 7,000 bridges on the state, city and county road systems and most are inspected every two years.
+There are roughly 7,300 bridges (61.8M SF) on the state, City and county road systems that are over 20 feet in length and carry vehicular traffic.

 Every July, we summarize the numbers of state-owned bridges and provide an annual assessment of their condition to the Governor.
-We also provide a summary in the department's Gray Notebook.
+See the GNB54 - Bridge Assessment for more information.
+We also provide a summary of past bridge subjects in the department's Gray Notebook.

 |Barrier separated bicycle and pedestrian|

 WSDOT has built 226 vehicular bridges greater than 20 feet in length from 2005 to 2015, that’s an average of nearly 22 bridges per year.